valtimo-platform/valtimo-documentation/release-notes/major12/12.0.0/valtimo-frontend-libraries.md

 * **`@valtimo/zgw`**

   A new library is included in: `@valtimo/zgw`.
-All optional ZGW functionality has been moved from other libraries into this specialized, optional library.
+All optional ZGW functionality has been moved from other libraries into this optional library.
 For information on what it includes, and how to migrate, [refer to this page](migration.md).

 * **Changes to feature toggle**
   - `enableTabManagement` is now enabled (`true`) by default.